• Skip to content

 The child health professionals you talk to at early parenting centres, child and family health centres, and helplines will have plenty of strategies for you to try at home.
 As you start putting these strategies into practice, it can help to keep the following points in mind:

 • Be consistent.
-Do your best to stick to the plan for your baby.
-Your baby will adapt better to changes in their sleep and settling habits if you’re consistent.
+Do your best to stick to the plan for your child.
+Your child will adapt better to changes in their sleep and settling habits if you’re consistent.

-• Keep your baby’s sleep plan handy.
-Reading your baby’s sleep plan again will remind you of what you need to do.
+• Keep your child’s sleep plan handy.
+Reading your child’s sleep plan again will remind you of what you need to do.
 When things aren’t working, you can double-check to see whether you’re following the strategies correctly.
 It’s OK to contact your professional again if you need help.

 • Try to organise back-up when you start new strategies.
 Find out who you can contact for help or emotional support.
 For example, most early parenting centres provide a telephone number for follow-up concerns.
 They have staff who can answer your questions.